All Episodes

 I don't want to make you uncomfortable, but I'm totally liberated to say whatever I think.

-Um I'm not mad about it.
+Yeah, I'm not mad about it.

-You know, I'm fine, whatever.
+You know, I'm plotting, whatever.

 I went and spoke to a group of maybe it was 25 high school students from the Edge Hill neighborhood that were in a summer program.

-This was a couple of years back, a summer program that was to prepare them for college life, um, Belmont or otherwise.
+This was a couple of years back, a summer program that was to prepare them for college life, Belmont or otherwise.

 Yeah.

-So I I think there are I think there are a lot of good intentions that aren't necessarily thought through, and I think that's everywhere.
+So I think there are a lot of good intentions that aren't necessarily thought through.

-But it's like, well, if we really want to solve problems, what's the actual what's the problem?
+But it's like, well, if we really want to solve problems, what's the actual, what's the problem?

-You know, instead of the effects of the problem, let's let's dive a little deeper.
+You know, instead of the effects of the problem, let's dive a little deeper because solutions are always found closest to the problem.

-So I have a theory about why we've seen I don't want to use the word decline because it's not a perfect word, it's not exactly the right word.
+So I have a theory about why we've seen, I don't want to use the word decline because it's not a perfect word.

-And when we went off the gold standard and inflation skyrocketed in the 70s, um I think that that put them over the edge where they had to start taking extra jobs, maybe they weren't home as often, and then you start seeing kids aren't looked after as as much because mom and dad are both working now.
+And when we went off the gold standard and inflation skyrocketed in the 70s, I think that that put them over the edge where they had to start taking extra jobs.

 That's an interesting thought.

-I've never thought of that now.
+I've never thought of that.

-Um I've always needed clicked for me.
+It just clicked for me.

 I mean, they look great.